googleprojectzero/winafl/readme_dr.md

 `CLIENT_REL` or `CLIENT_ABS` options enable `drrun` to locate the WinAFL client library.
 This file can also modify the default DynamoRIO runtime options (see DynamoRIO Runtime Options) via `DR_OP=` lines.
-As an example for a 32-bit build, this file should contain at least the following lines:
+As an example for a 32-bit build, this file should contain at least the following line:

 ```
 CLIENT_REL=tools/lib32/release/winafl.dll
-DR_OP=-no_follow_children
 ```

 The `-msgbox_mask` option controls whether DynamoRIO uses pop-up message boxes